Best reward current accounts 2026

-For savvy savers, current accounts that come with great interest rates are a no brainer.
+Current accounts that come with a great interest rate are a no brainer for savvy savers.

-It’s even better when they come with bank switching offers that sweeten the deal.
+It’s even better when they come with a decent bank switching offer.

 With that in mind, here are some bank accounts that offer rewards instead of interest payments.